-Whole Learners has been part of two research studies involving 8 school districts, and over a 100 educators.
-Evaluation of our program has shown that Whole Learners support schools and educators in creating:
+Whole Learners has been a part of two research studies involving 8 school districts and over 100 educators.
+Evaluation of our program has shown that Whole Learners supports schools and educators in creating:

 Adolescent Connectedness Research